rhobbie/Sim704/README.md

 # Sim704

-Sim704 is a simulator for the IBM 704 Computer
+Sim704 is a simulator for the IBM 704 computer

 It can run the original Fortran II compiler from 1958 and also the SHARE assembler program (UASAP).